 rostopic echo /battery_state

-In the following we assume that RC is connected to the robot.
+In the following we assume that Robot Commander is connected to the robot.
 By voice, after connecting, command “battery”.
 You should get a response indicating the battery charge state.
 Now you know that the connection works.

 Open a window on your workstation and ssh into the robot.
 Type